A global resource on work, leisure and well-being

-At Work-in-Data, we use these two datasets to do frontier research in economics and produce policy-relevant pieces that shed light on how work, time use, and labor markets shape development.
+At Work-in-Data, we conduct frontier research in economics and produce policy-relevant pieces that shed light on how work, time use, and labor markets shape livelihoods and economic development.

 Our datasets

-At Work-in-Data, we build two harmonised datasets covering multiple countries and years, designed for both researchers and policy analysts:
+At Work-in-Data, we build two harmonised micro-datasets covering multiple countries and years:

 Our mission

-We use this data for frontier research in economics.
-These findings are then made accessible to the public in short articles that highlight key findings from the data.
+We use this data for frontier research in economics and the development of policy indicators.
+These findings are then made accessible to the public in short articles on this website, and academic working papers.

 Our long-term goal is to give scholars, policymakers, journalists, and citizens better tools to understand how work is changing — and how it affects economic development and well-being around the globe.